loveencounterflow/icql-dba/README-plugins.md

 * plugins must never never depend on `icql-dba`, consumers must always 'bring their own'
 * plugins *may* extend class `Dba_plugins`

+# To Do

+* provide list of available plugins
+* use staggered object name prefixes in plugins to minimize danger of naming collisions
+* add web server plugin
+* add plugin to export in ASCII/Unicode tabular format for overview